Fock-Goncharov dual cluster varieties and Gross-Siebert mirrors: Mirror symmetry and cluster dual varieties

 Given a $C$-scattering diagram $\foD$ and a path transversal to the walls of $\foD$, the associated path ordered product $\mathfrak{p}_{\gamma, \foD}$ is the automorphism of $\mathbf{k}[\![P]\!]$ obtained as the ordered product of the automorphisms $\mathfrak{p}_{\fod_i}^{\epsilon_{\gamma,\fod_i}}$ attached to the sequence of walls $\fod_i$ crossed by $\gamma$ for $t=t_i$, where

 Two $C$-scattering diagrams are \emph{equivalent} if they have the same path ordered products.
-Finally, we call a scattering diagram \emph{consistent} is for any path $\gamma$, the associated path ordered product is independent of the endpoints of $\gamma$.
+Finally, we call a scattering diagram \emph{consistent} if for any path $\gamma$ with $\gamma(0)=\gamma(1)$ the associated path ordered product is the identity automorphism.

 According to \cite[\S 1.2]{GHKK}, for every $C$-scattering diagram $\foD_{\mathrm{in}}$ consisting of incoming $C$-walls $(\fod, f_\fod)$ in the sense of Definition \ref{def_C_wall} such that $\fod = n_\fod^{\perp}$, one can always find a consistent $C$-scattering diagram $S(\foD_{\mathrm{in}})$ containing $\foD_{\mathrm{in}}$, such that all $C$-walls in $S(\foD_{\mathrm{in}}) \setminus \foD_{\mathrm{in}}$ are outgoing.
 Moreover, $S(\foD_{\mathrm{in}})$ is unique up to equivalence with these properties and we refer to $S(\foD_{\mathrm{in}})$ as the \emph{consistent completion of $\foD_{\mathrm{in}}$}.